artilleryio/artillery-operator/README.md

 The example is available at `hack/examples/published-metrics-loadtest`.

+Rather than checking logs for each worker instance individually, this example showcases how to use Prometheus as a central location to view and analyse test reports across Load Test workers.

 #### Working with Prometheus and Prometheus Pushgateway

 This load test will be publishing worker test report details as metrics to [Prometheus](https://prometheus.io) using